 More than 90% of car accidents are the result of human error.
 In recent years, we have recognized the dangers of distracted driving.
-The Centers for Disease Control and Prevention estimates that distractions cause nine accident fatalities each day in the U.S. The problem is largely the result of drivers who are using mobile devices.
-Newer vehicles also are being equipped with more sensors that create visual and audible distractions as well as onboard electronics.
+The Centers for Disease Control and Prevention estimates that distractions cause nine accident fatalities each day in the U.S. The problem is mostly the result of drivers who are using mobile devices.
+Newer vehicles are also equipped with more sensors that create visual and audible distractions and onboard electronics.

 Those registering a vehicle in the state will need to have proof of liability insurance coverage.
 This covers other people and their property in an accident.
 Insurance companies in Arizona must notify the Motor Vehicle Department when a policy is canceled, not renewed, or a new policy is issued.
 Drivers must have proof of insurance with them in case they are stopped by law enforcement.
-This proof may be shown using a smartphone.
+They may show this proof using a smartphone.

 Bodily Injury and Property Damage Liability

 The state-mandated bodily injury coverage is used when a driver causes injuries to others.
 This coverage does not pay for injuries sustained by the party who is at fault in an accident.
 The property damage coverage insurance pays for damage caused to other vehicles, objects, etc. It is worth noting that the mandated minimum liability coverage also applies to motorcycles, mopeds, and personal golf carts.

 Understanding how car insurance works helps you make informed, affordable choices.
 Car insurance companies make their money by collecting more in premiums than they pay out in claims.
 Many factors go into your insurance rates.

 Statistics: All insurance companies will compare your basic information to current statistics.
 If you are a male, 18-year-old driving a sports car, your insurance rates will most likely be much more expensive than a female in her 30’s driving a minivan.
 This is primarily because of statistics.